-Once you have a comprehensive list of your assets, do you know where you want them to go after you pass?
+Once you have a comprehensive list of your assets, do you know where you want them to go upon your death?
 The answer might be to your spouse, your children or grandchildren, your go-to charities or a combination of the above.

-You’ll also want to consider whether you’d like to provide for outright distributions to the beneficiaries or, for larger inheritances, leave funds in a trust to provide for access to the assets over time.
+You’ll also want to consider whether you’d like to provide for outright distributions to the beneficiaries or, for larger inheritances, leave funds in a trust to allocate the assets over time.

 Even if you’ve chosen a primary beneficiary for your main accounts, you may want to consider adding a secondary beneficiary in case the primary is not available or declines the inheritance.

 Some plans may automatically name your spouse or child as a beneficiary, but you should not rely on any default provisions in your plan.
-Make sure your designations are current and accurately reflect your wishes, and recheck them annually.
+Make sure your designations are current and recheck them annually.
 Financial institutions and plan administrators are not responsible for your beneficiary designations.

-Whether you leverage a trust or other estate planning strategy, work with a financial professional to make sure your priorities are being met in an effective way for you and your beneficiaries.
+Choosing and reviewing your beneficiary designations should be a part of your estate planning.
+Whether you leverage a trust or other estate planning strategies, work with a financial professional to make sure your priorities are being met in an effective way for you and your beneficiaries.